Meet the 2019-2020 DBIA-Southwest Region Board.

 Immediate Past Chair

-Chris Carr is a senior mechanical engineer at Burns & McDonnell where he focuses primarily on design-build new construction and major renovation projects.
+Prior to joining Smith Seckman Reid, Inc. Chris Carr was a senior mechanical engineer at Burns & McDonnell where he focused primarily on design-build new construction and major renovation projects.
 His design-build work experience includes healthcare facilities, office buildings, academic institutions, and data centers.
 Most recently he was the lead mechanical designer for the Hill & Wilkinson Corporate Headquarters, a 35,000 square foot office facility and the Forest Park Medical Center Frisco, a 130,000 square foot 54 bed acute care hospital.
 Chris received bachelor’s degrees in Mechanical Engineering and Mathematics from Texas Tech University.
 He is a licensed Professional Engineer and a DBIA Designated Design-Build Professional.

 Tulsa Chapter President